martinkooij/pi-pico-adafruit-neopixel/README.md

 To make things easier a function <code>neopixels_gamma8(uint8_t val)</code> has been added outside the object header that can be used before a Neo_Pixel object is not in scope.

+Extra memory is *only* created if a call to setBrightnessFunctions is made.
+Otherwise *no* extra memory is allocated to keep the original values.
+For compatibility purposes the original setBrightness with the original somewhat broken behavior is kept unchanged, but it is ill advised to use both at the same time.

 A typical usage would be:
 ````
 uint8_t halfdimmed(uint8_t val) {